EwanColquhoun/the-flying-scotsmen/TESTING.md

     The issue seems to stem from the transferring of the common JS into a format readable by ES Modules.
 Jest/Babel seems to need configuring to accept the ES6 variation of JS.

 * ### Unresolved
-    * At the time of writing there are currently no known bugs.
+    * At the time of writing there is one bug that might detract from the User Experience over the long term.
+On the Bookings page, currently all the bookings are displayed with the latest being at the top.
+As the number of bookings increase, the application will continue to display all the existing bookings.
+This will eventually take up memory and thus time.
+The most recent bookings are readily visible.
+For convenience it would be nice to only display the previous 6 months bookings for example.

 [Back to top](<#contents>)
 ## Additional Testing